 No Treatment: Thousands of men undergo aggressive treatment every year for types of prostate cancer that will never be life-threatening.
 Active Surveillance is becoming more and more popular for men with low-risk prostate cancer, as it spares them from side effects of radical treatment.

 Systemic Treatments stop cancer in the whole body, not just the prostate.
 These options include hormonal therapy, chemotherapy, and immune treatments.
 Systemic treatments usually suppress rather than cure the cancer.
 Effective systemic treatment aims to convert prostate cancer into a chronic, non-progressive condition which may be kept in check for many years.

 Combination Treatments use systemic and local treatment together.
 Combination treatment offers the best chance for cure in patients who have disease that is at high-risk of being outside the prostate.

 Selecting the best treatment means choosing the right intensity of treatment to achieve control of the cancer without applying excessive treatment that could result in unnecessary side effects.
 Information about the type and extent of the cancer is obtained by reviewing blood tests, biopsy information, and scan results.
-All this information is melded to create a cancer profile or stage, the essential first step for selecting the best treatment in each individual.
+All this information is melded to create a cancer profile or stage, the essential first step for selecting the best treatment for each individual.